 What Are the Signs and Symptoms?

 In older kids, the symptoms are often clear.
 The main symptoms are pain in the lower belly, back, or side and an urgent need to pee or pee more often.
 Some kids who already have been toilet trained lose control over their bladder, and may wet the bed.
+You may even see drops of blood in the urine, and/or the urine is pink.

 With younger children, you might need to do a little digging to find out what's wrong.
 Infants can have more general symptoms, like fussiness, little interest in food, or a fever.